Quick summary of key school information

 PreK 3, PreK 4, and Kindergarten (KG) students are not engaged in formal EAL classes, but are immersed in a language rich environment in which they are exposed to and absorb language naturally.

-Students in Grade 6 - Grade 10, we have English as an Additional Language (EAL) classes for those students who are still learning English.
-Support occurs in the EAL teacher's classroom.
+For Grades 6-10, we have English as an Additional Language (EAL) classes for those students who are still learning English.
+Learning support occurs in the EAL teacher's classroom.

 |Additional language classes offered by the school||